jkenlooper/chill/docs/index.md

 a database.
 The idea here is to keep things rather simple and flexible.

 You can create a website using Chill and not even write any python code or SQL.
-It comes with a built-in `chill operate` command which allows managing nodes, routes, templates, etc. in a database.
+It comes with a built-in `chill load` command which allows adding nodes, routes, templates, etc. in a database by reading yaml files.
 You can also manually edit your database using whatever other tool works for you.
 All Chill does is read from the database to determine what URL routes load the templates with the data.
 It doesn't have a built-in admin web interface to do anything like a more complete